jdfergason/swift-toml/README.md

 ## Compatibility

-SwiftToml is compatible with Swift 3.0 and TOML 0.4.0.
+SwiftToml is compatible with Swift 4.0.3 and TOML 0.4.0.

-It has been tested with Swift 3.0 GM Candidate on Mac OS X, Ubuntu 14.04, and Fedora 23.
-Currently it only works with Mac OS X due to some features of Swift not currently working under linux.
-I am actively working to fully support linux.
+It has been tested with Swift 4.0.3 on Mac OS X and Ubuntu 16.04.

 ## Tests